How to Apply – Canadians and Permanent Residents

 Decide when you want to begin your studies

 - Certificate, Post-Graduate and Diploma Programs: MITT offers multiple intakes throughout the year in Fall, Winter and Spring.
-Program availability varies by intake; please check the appropriate program page.
+Program availability varies by intake; please check current availability here.

 - Apply Early!
 Many programs are very popular and fill up quickly.
 Take time to learn about the many programs we offer and carefully select a program that matches your abilities, interests, and future goals.
 Please ensure you review the entrance requirements for your program of choice, complete the application in full, and have all your official documents are ready.